ADVERSARIES

 More than once I suggested that we should get family counseling, but she insisted we didn’t have the money.
 The more formidable obstacle, I suspect, was her unwillingness to ever put herself in the position of being vulnerable, even for the sake of Doug and me.
 Being a therapist provided her with a sense of authority, even of superiority, because in this role she was the one with the power—it was one of the reasons she’d chosen this career in the first place.
 She was never going to agree to reverse roles because the last thing she wanted to know was that she wasn’t the mature, evolved woman she’d always believed herself to be.
 And the last thing she wanted to do was to delve into the dark places in her psyche, like her guilt over my brother’s burn.

 My brother, who doesn’t know psychological terminology, thinks of our mom as having a “split personality.”
 (Now the term used is “multiple personality,” but that wasn’t the case with my mom.)
 Still, I suppose, it’s as good a description of her as any—because she had split off all her unwanted feelings.
 She’d felt loved by both her grandmothers and her aunts and uncles and imagined herself to be the person she was with them.
-What she refused to address was the fact that she’d also been a child who felt unloved and exploited by her own parents; in fact, I suspect she had such overwhelmingly painful feelings about this that she relegated them to a dark corner of her mind—and rather than allow herself to ever feel them, she took them to her grave.
+What she refused to address was the fact that she’d also been a child who felt unloved and exploited by her own parents; in fact, I suspect she had such overwhelmingly painful feelings about this that she relegated them to a dark corner of her mind—and rather than allow herself to ever feel the true depth of them, she took them to her grave.

 The French philosopher Simone Weil said, “A hurtful act is a transference to others of the degradation we bear in ourselves.”